wp-plugins/triagis-security-evaluation/readme.txt

 = Check Folder Permissions With 1-Click =

 Most Wordpress installations get hacked due to insecure folder permissions.
-World-writable (777) permissions invite other users to upload and access files to your server, making it highly vulnerable.
+World-writable (777) permissions invite other users to upload files to your server, making it highly vulnerable.

 = Move Wp-Content Directory =